MightyPork/sdscp/README.md

 - Double quotes for strings
 - Code branching with `#ifdef`, `#ifndef` etc...
 - Tokenizer
+- Conversion of tokens to Statements
+- Basic conversion of Statements to source code

 ### Planned Features

 - Fixing SDS-C bugs (expression as array index, etc.)
-- Token -> AST conversion
-- AST -> source coversion (allowing AST manipulations to alter output code)
 - Extra control structures
   - `FOR`
   - `WHILE`